doctor112-1/libgit2-wasm/README.md

 ### Prerequisites

-To compile make sure you have zig, perl, emscripten, git, make, gcc, cmake, and python installed.
+To compile make sure you have perl, emscripten, git, make, gcc, cmake, and python installed.

 ### Clone this repo